Motion detector with light & mp3 player

 How Does it Work?

-The motion sensor and mp3-player need between 5V of power to operate, therefore I used a 5v USB phone charger.
+The motion sensor and the MP3 player require a voltage of 5V to operate, so I used a 5V USB mobile phone charger.

 On sensor pin 2,4 receives the 5v DC voltage.
 The pin 3 is the Output of the sensor.